muhammad-shumail/Dynamic-CSS-Class-Prefixer/README.md

 # Dynamic CSS Class Prefixer

+Introducing the Dynamic CSS Class Prefixer, a lifesaver for WordPress developers dealing with the challenges of integrating custom HTML and CSS sections into their projects.
+As many WordPress themes rely on the Bootstrap framework for styling, conflicts often arise when attempting to implement custom styles, leading to a mismatched and unappealing website layout.

+In my own WordPress project, I encountered this issue firsthand.
+Despite extensive searches and consultations on platforms like Stack Overflow, finding a solution proved elusive.
+Online tools failed to address the problem adequately, leaving me frustrated and time-strapped.

+However, a breakthrough came when I stumbled upon web scraping techniques.
+Delving deeper, I discovered Python's BeautifulSoup library, which became the key to my solution.
+Harnessing the power of web scraping, I created the Dynamic CSS Class Prefixer to automate the process of adding prefixes to class names in HTML and CSS files.

-The Dynamic CSS Class Prefixer is a tool that allows users to automatically add prefixes to class names in HTML and CSS files.
-This project simplifies the process of preventing CSS class conflicts by dynamically modifying class names in both HTML and CSS files.
-Users can input their HTML and CSS files, and the tool will generate modified files with prefixed class names, ensuring seamless integration and compatibility with existing stylesheets and themes.
-This tool is particularly useful for developers working on projects with large codebases, enabling them to avoid manual renaming and potential conflicts while enhancing the maintainability and scalability of their web applications.
+This tool simplifies the prevention of CSS class conflicts, offering a seamless integration experience.
+By inputting your HTML and CSS files, the Dynamic CSS Class Prefixer automatically generates modified files with prefixed class names.
+This not only ensures compatibility with existing stylesheets and themes but also eliminates the manual effort of renaming classes, enhancing the overall maintainability and scalability of your web applications.

 ## Features